CareF/fftautocorr/README.md

-A auto-correlation calculator based on FFT
+An auto-correlation calculator based on FFT
 ==========================================

 This is a plain C implementation for calculating auto-correlation of real